 Minimum of a high school diploma or equivalency and recommendation for admission by the ACHS Admissions Committee.

 To estimate the program tuition and fees, click on the required course name below for each Total Course Price or click here for the projected maximum cost for this program, including materials that have the greatest outlay for students.

-The required sequence for this program is published in the ACHS Program Catalog.
-Please contact Admissions at 800-487-8839 for more information.
+The recommended course sequence for this program is published in the ACHS Program Catalog available to download online here.